Getting an Interview

 Never heard back from them.
 No feedback whatsoever, not even an official decline.
 In total, invested a lot of personal time over many days for this process and two follow up emails were ignored.
 I don't mind not getting the job, but a formal notification to close the loop, especially after the negative experience, would have been professional.

-I applied through an employee referral and the process took 2 months – interviewed at Expedia in November 2012.
+I applied through an employee referral.
+The process took 2+ months – interviewed at Expedia (Bellevue, WA) in November 2012.

 - How many boats do you think are there in Lake Washington at any given time?
-View Answer
+1 Answer

-The process took 5 days – interviewed at Expedia in January 2012.
+The process took 5 days – interviewed at Expedia (Bellevue, WA) in January 2012.

 Everyone was very nice and contrary to many reviews here - I found them totally organzied and well prepared for me.